WladimirW/netnei/tutorial/step_2/README.md

 *If something in this step went wrong for you or if you're unsure where to put something, devCampStep2.py contains the code from the completed step 2 tutorial.*
  *'#-------' lines mark inserted parts*

-After receiving the recognized Text from a picture and filtering it for numberplates, we will now send these plates to a service to check, if they are allowed in Stuttgart.
+*After receiving the recognized Text from a picture and filtering it for number plates, we will now send these plates to a service to check, if they are allowed in Stuttgart.*
 Now that you've worked with requests in Python, this step will be very easy to do.
-We implement a new function, that allows us to send a simple GET request our service.
+We implement a new function, that allows us to **send a simple GET request to our service**.
 We have to append the URL with the number plate text, because that is how our service can use the plate.

 We call this new function **getEntryPermit()**.
-First we add the basic request:
+First we **add the basic request**:
-Start by assigning the new variable *permitURL*, that contains the URL of the service access point:
+Start by assigning the new variable **permitURL**, that contains the URL of the service access point:
-Put the following code somewhere below the imports and above the functions:
+Put the following code somewhere **below the imports** and **above the functions**:

 ```python
 # Access Point to check, if number plate is allowed